-In the first stage of recovery from addiction, denial routinely comes up as an early obstacle preventing awareness and acknowledgement of the problem.
+In the first stage of recovery from addiction, denial routinely comes up as an early obstacle preventing awareness and acknowledgment of the problem.
 Clearly, someone who does not admit that a problem exists will not be in a position to solve that problem, even with the help of a treatment program like Renaissance Recovery’s California rehab and Florida rehab programs.

 Now, before we explore some of the most frequently exhibited signs of denial during recovery, let’s get started with a quick definition.

 What Is Denial of Addiction?

 Denial in its broader sense is a refusal to concede the truth alongside an inclination to distort reality.

 When the word denial is used in a psychological setting, the state of denial serves as a defense mechanism for the person struggling with addiction.
 Someone affected by denial routinely rejects any element of reality that doesn’t neatly align with their worldview.
 This skewing of reality takes place subconsciously.

 Although most people engage in denial about things that make them feel uncomfortable, denial takes on a more rigid and extreme form in addicts.

 What this means is that someone who is clearly dependent on alcohol or drugs claiming otherwise doesn’t necessarily mean they’re lying.
 Often, it’s not a case of your loved one blatantly refusing to face black and white facts.
 Instead, they might be behaving based on a subconscious psychological strategy.